andrewosi/andrewosi/README.md

 - 👋 Hi, I’m @andrewosi
-- 👀 I’m interested in Frontend Developing and games :)
+- 👀 I’m interested in Frontend & Backend Developing and games :)
 - 🌱 I’m currently learning JS, HTML, CSS and React.
 - 💞️ I’m looking forward to collaborating on developing a small or medium project, so that I could really improve my knowledge and skills and gain some real experience.
 - 📫 How to reach me: you can always e-mail me to andrew.i.pmb@gmail.com or find me on LinkedIn :)